osrf/buildfarm-tools/playbook/buildfarmer/known_issues.md

 # Refresh Known Issues in the Database

 All the known issues are added manually to the database.
-They are kept open until someone closes them manually.
-To keep the database updated, we need to refresh the known issues periodically.
+Their status is now refreshed automatically by the Daily Workflow.
+If an issue is closed in GitHub, it is also closed automatically in the database.

+You can still run a manual refresh when needed.

 To refresh the known issues, you may follow the steps below:
 1. Run [`./refresh_known_open_issues.sh`](./buildfarmer_triage_tools.md#refresh_known_open_issuessh)
-   * This script will check if the issue is still open in GitHub and update the database accordingly.
+	* This script checks whether each tracked issue is still open in GitHub and updates the database accordingly.
 2. Run [`./close_old_known_issues.sh`](./buildfarmer_triage_tools.md#close_old_known_issuessh)
    * This script will close the issues that haven't happened in the last 30 days.